Wnight963/Efficient_sche_cov/README.md

 # dis_sche_cov
-a simulation for multi-UAV distrited shceduling to complete a coverage task
+a simulation for multi-UAV distrited shceduling to finish a coverage task